 Looking for a new job is never an easy process.
-But for some, the idea of learning how to shine in a job interview via Zoom or some other online platform can feel more than a little daunting.
+But for some the idea of learning how to shine in a job interview via Zoom or some other online platform can feel more than a little daunting.

 The impacts of COVID-19 have been felt far and wide, across a number of industries, and left many facing the unexpected task of having to find new employment.
-For others, the process of moving from project to project is familiar – but meeting a potential employer for the first time online, maybe a whole new world.
+For others, the process of moving from project to project is familiar – but meeting a potential employer for the first time online, may be a whole new world.

 So, whether you’re new to the idea of finding work or an old hand at landing new contracts, if the idea of attending an online job interview makes you feel more than a little apprehensive – you’re not alone.